 Iran was the first country in the region to be seriously affected by the virus and has since been hit by a second wave.
 Government figures show an initial wave of infections which peaked at the end of March.
-It subsided during April, briefly dipping below 1,000 new cases per day but then rose to a new peak in the first week of June.
+It subsided during April, briefly dipping below 1,000 new cases per day but the numbers have since risen again.

-New cases have dropped back a bit since then and the numbers have been relatively stable over the past two weeks — around 2,500 cases a day.
+The level of new cases has been relatively stable over the past week — around 2,500 a day — which suggests the second wave is now coming to an end.
 There’s a good deal of scepticism about Iran’s official statistics, and it’s widely assumed that they understate the scale of the problem.

-Iraq has seen steep rises since early June.
-New infections have been averaging more than 2,000 a day this week — the highest level since the outbreak began — and Iraq’s official figures are widely believed to understate the scale of the epidemic.
-Many cases go unreported because of social stigma.
-Compliance with preventive measures appears to be low and health services are inadequate.
+Iraq has seen steep rises since early June and new cases have climbed to record levels during the past week.
+The current seven-day average is 1,977 cases a day.
+Iraq’s official figures are widely believed to understate the scale of the epidemic.
+Many cases go unreported because of social stigma, compliance with preventive measures appears to be low and health services are inadequate.

 For more details see: Covid-19 in Iraq